alexan1/alexan1.github.io/_posts/2019-12-26-deploy blazor to github pages.md

 1. Blazor Server
 2. Blazor WebAssembly

-Latest is client side model, so it can be hosted as static website, for example in [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), [FireBase](https://firebase.google.com/) or [GitHub Pages](https://pages.github.com/).
+Latest is client side model, so it can be hosted as static website, for example in [Azure Storage](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website), [FireBase](https://firebase.google.com/), [GitHub Pages](https://pages.github.com/) or [other platforms](https://alexsolution.com/static-website-free-hosting/).

 It's easy with GitHub Pages and it's free.